timhklim/tl-test/HOWTO.md

 The `log_level` must be set to `INFO` level to allow `Flask` `logger` to display the required logged `/info` events, which is output to `STDOUT` in structured data format.
-The application is designed to ONLY output `info` request events on purpose to ease verifcation of this requirement.
+The application is designed to ONLY output `/info` request events on purpose to ease verifcation of this requirement.
 The `Flask` `logger` is being leveraged to allow easy manipulate with minimise code change later, if logs retention is required.